-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 access_token,

-id_token, and other fields that we should persist inside of Workers KV, a key-value store that we can access inside of our Workers scripts.
-When we store data inside Workers KV we need to persist it using a key.
+id_token, and other fields that you should persist inside of Workers KV, a key-value store that you can access inside of your Workers scripts.
+When you store data inside Workers KV, you need to persist it using a key.
 The

-id_token field, which is returned by Auth0, is a JSON Web Token that contains a
+id_token field, which is returned by Auth0, is a JSON Web Token (JWT) that contains a

 sub field, a unique identifier for each user.
-We’ll decode the JSON Web Token and parse it into an object:
+Decode the JSON Web Token and parse it into an object:

 workers-site/auth0.js